danielquintao/IMAGEN-DC/DB/README.md

  Once all files are processed and joint the alignment process begins and it will try to check if qA column also exists in qn-fu2 and qn-fu3.
  If it does it will align columns else it will fill missing timesteps from [bas,fu1,fu2,fu3] by np.inf (missing data).

- At the end you get a 3d array with all your data aligned and np.inf where you miss data.
+ In the end you get a 3d array with all your data aligned and np.inf where you miss data.